Johncxsong/Johncxsong.github.io/_pages/about.md

     <a href="cv/#basics-1"><i class="fa fa-address-card" style="font-size:24px"></i></a>
     <a href="https://github.com/Johncxsong"><i class="fa-brands fa-github" style="font-size:24px"></i></a>
     <a href="https://www.linkedin.com/in/johnsongchs"><i class="fa-brands fa-linkedin" style="font-size:24px"></i></a>
+    <a href="https://scholar.google.com/citations?user=bAmadNwAAAAJ&hl=en"><i class="fa-brands fa-google-scholar" style="font-size:24px"></i></a>

 news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

-Hello!
+>Hello!
 I'm John Song, a Master's graduate in Information Science with two years of research experience in bioinformatics.
 I've developed a Java-based Bayesian Network Model for flu diagnosis and contributed to projects involving AI and machine learning, including prompt design for large language models and pathology image analysis using pre-trained models.
 I'm passionate about leveraging AI to revolutionize healthcare by reducing costs and making personalized AI healthcare assistants accessible to everyone.
 I'm now applying for a PhD in Computer Science to further this vision.

 ##### My Journey
 - **Bayesian Network Modeling in Java**